TONG-H

 • compiling step is required, and it may take a long time.

-• abstract classes is not support
+• abstract class is not support

 • definition files for a third library is required